algal/check_awair_air/readme.md

 relies on enabling "Local Sensors" on your Await

 - `check_awair_air.py` queries your device and reports scores.
-You need to edit this file so the variable `hostname` hass the hostname or IP addresss of your device on your local network.
+You need to edit this file so the variable `hostname` has the hostname or IP address of your device on your local network.
 You can find this information by checking your router or ...

 - `find_awair_url.py` can help you find this information.
 It reports